fikiismyname/simsimi-bot/README.md

 # What is this bot about?

-Telegram bot for chat based on Node JS using API SimiSimi by [Me](https://github.com/fikiismyname)
+Telegram bot for chat based on Node JS using API SimSimi by [Me](https://github.com/fikiismyname)

 ![SimiSimi image](https://simsimi.com/_nuxt/img/simsimi_image.4de3919.png)